Paramathi: Colleges

 These colleges can be connected to Paramathi with 5 kilometers.
 And also there are many colleges nearby Namakkal, Rasipuram, Tiruchengode, Karur and Erode which are connected approximately 35 kilometers each.

 Economy

-Agriculture, lorry and poultry farms are the main source for the economy apart from this textiles, oil mills, etc.
+The main sources of income in Paramathi are agriculture, lorry/transport-related businesses, and poultry farming, with additional contributions from textiles, oil mills, granite, and sugar/jaggery-linked activities in the wider Namakkal economy.

 Transport

 Paramathi is located on the highway NH7 which connects Salem and Namakkal and Karur.
 And also located on the SH86 which connects Tiruchengode and Karur.